-While attending trade shows we have spoken to many cat guardians.
-One alarming fact is that regardless of the kind of diet cats have (meat- or plant-based) a lot of people have cats with urinary health issues.
-According to Nationwide, provider of insurance for pets, the #1 illness for all cats is FLUTD1 - Feline Lower Urinary Tract Disease.
+According to Nationwide, pet insurance agency, the #1 illness for cats is FLUTD1 - Feline Lower Urinary Tract Disease.
 Much like diabetes and heart disease are the leading illnesses in humans, urinary health issues are the leading illnesses in cats.
-As a result of these findings, we decided to write about this topic in greater detail, while paying particular attention to the urinary health of cats with regards to plant-based diets.
+This article is pays particular attention to the urinary health of cats with regards to plant-based diets.

 With the lower tract urinary disease, the urinary bladder and the urethra (see diagram below) are affected the most.